-17. Create or join a group when visiting theme parks, theaters and museums to take advantage of group discounts (as much as 50% off admission fees), special programs and dining perks.
+17. Create or join a group when visiting theme parks, theaters and museums to take advantage of group discounts, special programs and dining perks.

 18. Save on expensive food items by carrying a picnic lunch and refillable water bottles with you when you visit theme parks, zoos and museums.
 Theme parks and zoos usually have family picnic areas and most museums offer the use of their cafeterias to families who bring their own food along.

 19. Travel by train.
 Children 12 and younger can usually get money off their fare, with children under the age of 2 traveling free when accompanied by paying adults.

 Amtrak offers a rewards program where you earn points for travel, travel upgrades and hotel stays.